-The Pineapple is the most economically important Bromeliad.
-It is the only Bromeliad that produces a fruit that can be eaten, and is therefore grown commercially in a variety of tropical locations.
-Its unique growth cycle and fruit development make the pineapple a fun Bromeliad to add to your growing collection.
+The pineapple, or Ananas comosus, is the most economically important bromeliad.
+It is the only bromeliad that produces a fruit that can be eaten and is therefore grown commercially in a variety of tropical locations.
+Its unique growth cycle and fruit development make the pineapple a fun bromeliad to add to your collection.
 The foliage of the pineapple can range from simple green to green and white striped.
 The leaves are waxy with spines on the margins.
 The plant typically produces up to two hundred flowers, the fruits of which join together to make the pineapple.

 Choosing a Container

-Once you are ready to pot your pineapple, choose an 8 inch container.
-Eventually, the plant will need to be transplanted to a larger pot.
-Many grocery store bought pineapples can grow as tall as four feet and have a four foot diameter.
+Once you are ready to pot your pineapple, you will want to choose an 8 inch container.
+Eventually the plant will need to be transplanted to a larger pot.
+Many store bought pineapples can grow as tall as four feet and have a four foot diameter.
 There are other varieties that can be purchased from growers that do not grow as large.
-To prepare your container, place a pottery shard over the drainage hole and fill the rest of the pot, minus a few inches with potting mix.
-Pineapples are not particular about soil, so any commercial potting mix that allows drainage will work.
+To prepare your container, place a pottery shard over the drainage hole and fill the rest of the pot minus a few inches with potting mix.
+Pineapples are not particular about soil so any commercial potting mix that allows drainage will work.
 Then place the crown in the pot and add soil around it.
 Pat the soil so that the crown stands up, but do not pack it tightly.
-Be careful not to disturb the crown for a few weeks, when the roots take hold.
-Until then, it will be top heavy and easily tipped.
+Be careful not to disturb the crown for a few weeks until the roots take hold.
+If needed, stake the plant until it can support its own weight.

 Water

-To finish, water the soil thoroughly, but do not let it become very soggy.
-Pineapples do not do well when they stay wet.
+Water the soil thoroughly but do not let it become soggy.
+Pineapples do not do well in constantly wet conditions.
 Continue to keep the soil moist but not wet.
-Pineapples are drought tolerant and will grow more slowly, but not die, when they do not receive enough water.
-However, the roots will rot if over watered.
-It is better to err on the side of under watering.
+Pineapples are drought tolerant and will grow more slowly when they do not receive enough water, but under-watering is more tolerated that over-watering.

 Light

-Pineapples perform well in tropical climates, and persistent freezing temperatures will kill it.
-If you live in an area with a winter season, your plant will need to remain indoors.
+Pineapples perform well in tropical climates.
+Persistent freezing temperatures will kill these plants.
+If you live in an area with a winter season your plant will need to remain indoors.
 Choose a sunny window that will not get too cold at night.
-When you are planning the space in which your pineapple will grow, keep in mind the eventual size and make sure there is enough room.
-Pineapples prefer a lot of light to grow.
-If you do not have a window with enough light, or your days become very short in the winter, you may want supplement with artificial grow lights.
-If you are planning to move your pineapple outdoors for the summer, start it out in a shady space for a week, until it acclimates, then place the plant in direct sun.
+When you are planning the space in which your pineapple will grow, keep in mind the mature size and make sure there is enough room.
+Pineapples prefer a lot of light.
+If you do not have a window with enough light or your days become very short in the winter you may want supplement with artificial grow lights.
+If you are planning to move your pineapple outdoors for the summer, start it out in a shady space for a week until it acclimates.
+Then place the plant in direct sun.

 Fruit